PimenovAlexander/resources/technical-reference/contracts/pool.md

 (int, int) getSwapEstimate (int zeroForOne, int amount, int sqrtPriceLimitX96)

+  **Deprecated**
   Computes estimates fot the swap

   * @param  zeroForOne
   * @param  amount
   * @param  sqrtPriceLimitX96

+  * @return0 amount of jetton0 that would be put to/get from the pool
+  * @return1 amount of jetton1 that would be put to/get from the pool

+## getSwapEstimateGas

+(int, int) getSwapEstimateGas (int zeroForOne, int amount, int sqrtPriceLimitX96,  int minOutAmount, int gasLimit)

+  Computes estimates for the swap

+  * @param  zeroForOne
+  * @param  amount
+  * @param  sqrtPriceLimitX96
+  * @param  minAmountOut
+  * @param  gasLimit   amount of gas (in gas units).
+If gasLimit is 0 - default value is used - that equals to contract gas limit from config

   * @return0 amount of jetton0 that would be put to/get from the pool
   * @return1 amount of jetton1 that would be put to/get from the pool